mchannon/hashsite/README.md

 Then we use the same 6x6 grid in the following manner:

-So #F.6NZ^I would mean 1 meter below street level, and #F.6NZ^H would mean 1 meter above street level.
-This covers -18m to 18m inclusively (#F.6NZ^, the carat followed by no character, handles the 0m case).
+So #F.6NZ^J would mean 1 meter below street level, and #F.6NZ^1 would mean 1 meter above street level.
+This covers -17m to 17m inclusively (#F.6NZ^0, the carat followed by a zero, handles the 0m case).
 This covers most everyday wayfinding situations involving up to 6-story buildings.

 As soon as you precede the initial post-carat character with a second character, it acts as a sort of conventional “tens digit”, multiplying each value by 18:

-#F.6NZ^.1H would thus be 19 (1 x 18 + 1) meters above street level.
-How would we do 18 meters above street level? #F.6NZ^00, the first zero being a special case indicating we’re at exactly 18. #F.6NZ^0Z would equal exactly 18 meters beneath street level.
+#F.6NZ^.1.1 would thus be 19 (1 x 18 + 1) meters above street level.
+How would we do 18 meters above street level? #F.6NZ^.1.0, the first zero being a special case indicating we’re at exactly 18. #F.6NZ^.1I would equal exactly 18 meters beneath street level.

-Finally, trailing the entire hashsite with a second carat means that the vertical number is relative to sea level, not street level. #F.6NZ^^ means we’re at sea level, #F.6NZ^H^ means 1 meter above sea level. #F.6NZ^H^G means 2 meters above a street level that is itself 1 meter above sea level.
+Finally, trailing the entire hashsite with a second carat means that the vertical number is relative to sea level, not street level. #F.6NZ^^ means we’re at sea level, #F.6NZ^1^ means 1 meter above sea level. #F.6NZ^2^J means 2 meters above a street level that is itself 1 meter beneath sea level.

 Do we decide to go big or go small?
 Someone might want finer than 1m precision in terms of the height or depth of a location, and they may also want to describe the altitude of a geosynchronous satellite tens of thousands of km above a given point.
 Or scarily enough, both.
-In the event we're dealing with >1km of distance from street level and/or <1m of precision, we use the two carats differently:
+In the event we're dealing with >1km of distance from sea level and/or <1m of precision, we use the two carats differently:

 As soon as we have three characters after a carat, the first "street level" becomes fractional meters, and the second "sea level" becomes decimal meters, stored much as conventional numbers are stored, except with base-36 numbers.